Learning How To Draw People

-- It’s a fun method precisely if you make the dots and connect them with another person.
-In this method, one dot is the head another one is the hand, another for the foot.
+- It’s a fun method, precisely if you make the dots and connect them with another person.
+One dot is the head in this method, another one is the hand, another for the foot.

-- Dawing is created by drawing a line down from the head that represents the head and split it into two lines to the place about where it connects to the waist.
-Then extend the two lines to a dot that represent the feet.
+- Dawing is created by drawing a line down from the head representing the head and splitting it into two lines about where it connects to the waist.
+Then extend the two lines to a dot that represents the feet.

 - These lines will represent the person’s legs.
-The arms are made by joining the two dots that represent the hands and drawing the line between them and the spine.
+The arms are made by joining the two dots representing the hands and drawing the line between them and the spine.